sdias/win-10-virtual-desktop-enhancer/docs/settings.md

 OnEveryMonitor=1
 ```

-This configuration causes tooltips to be drawn on every monitor at the center of the screen, in a white, bold and small font, with a dark background: they are shown for 750 milliseconds, then fade out with an animation during 100 miliseconds.
+This configuration causes tooltips to be drawn on every monitor at the center of the screen, in a white, bold and small font, with a dark background: they are shown for 750 milliseconds, then fade out with an animation during 100 milliseconds.

 ## Keyboard shortcuts